BS in Nutrition: Emphasis in Dietetics

 Obtain a form from the Registrar’s Office and file it early in the semester you plan to graduate.
 Deadline is usually within the first week of the semester.

-How do I obtain a Didactic Program in Dietetics (DPD) Verification Statement of Completion?
+How do I obtain a Didactic Program in Nutrition and Dietetics (DP) Verification Statement of Completion?

-Students who meet the grade requirements for DPD and complete the BS in Nutrition: Emphasis in Dietetics are eligible to receive a DPD Verification Statement of Completion.
+Students who meet the grade requirements for DP and complete the BS in Nutrition: Emphasis in Dietetics are eligible to receive a DP Verification Statement of Completion.
 Just prior to graduation, the student should fill out the appropriate form which can be obtained from the departmental secretary in the NFS office.
-Students who already have a Bachelor's degree in nutrition or another field should check with the DPD program director at TWU on what additional courses are required.
+Students who already have a Bachelor's degree in Nutrition or another field should check with the DP program director at TWU on what additional courses are required.

 If I receive a low grade for a course, is there any way I can raise it?